-- sandwich or decorator bag, one for each color candy melt
+- Sandwich or decorator bags, one for each color candy melt

-- a toothpick or two, for smoothing the melted candy into the spoons
+- Toothpicks for smoothing the melted candy into the spoons

 - Choose your colors and put each into small microwaveable containers, lids off.

 - Microwave about 1 minute, depending on your batch size, until a toothpick can swirl smoothy through the candy.
-Do NOT boil!
+Careful not to boil.